Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands: Robotic Hands

 \subsubsection{Commercial Sensors}

 Artificial tactile sensors are much less established than artificial visual receptors such as RGB(-D) cameras and event-based cameras.
 Technologies for tactile sensing have been developed since the early 1970s and have undergone significant improvements in the past decade \citep{Dahiya2010Tactile, Dahiya2013Tactile, Kappassov2015Tactile}.
 However, the field remains young, with no widely accepted technical solutions and no unified tactile representation yet.
 Table~\ref{tab:transduction-mechanisms} summarizes the advantages and disadvantages of different transduction principles for detecting mechanical pressure.
 For additional information, please refer to \cite{Chi2018Recent,Meribout2024Tactile}.

-Although there are some commercial solutions, the costs are still relatively high, and the performance level is not always satisfactory.
-In the rest of this section, we present some of the commercial solutions for tactile sensing.
-Although we are aware of other commercial sensors such as the WTS-FT by Weiss Robotics GmbH \& Co.\ KG.\ and BioTac\textsuperscript{\textregistered} by SynTouch\textsuperscript{\textregistered}, here we only present those that are undoubtedly still being produced and commercialized at the time of writing.
+Although several commercial solutions are available, costs remain relatively high, and performance is not always satisfactory for practical deployment.
+We therefore present representative commercial tactile sensing solutions.
+We are aware of other sensors such as the WTS-FT by Weiss Robotics GmbH \& Co.\ KG.\ and BioTac\textsuperscript{\textregistered} by SynTouch\textsuperscript{\textregistered}, but we include only devices that are still being produced and commercialized at the time of writing.

-Seed Robotics' FTS Tactile pressure sensors (see Figure~\ref{fig:seedrobotics}) are low-cost sensors with high-resolution contact force measurement capabilities (1mN to 30N, with a sample frequency of 50Hz.
+Seed Robotics' FTS tactile pressure sensors (see Fig.~\ref{fig:seedrobotics}) are low-cost sensors that provide high-resolution contact force measurements in the range of 1mN to 30N, with a sample frequency of 50Hz.
 The sensor compensates for temperature and is immune to magnetic interference, improving robustness in typical robotic environments.

-The uSkin sensor \citep{Tomo2016Modular} by Xela Robotics is a magnetic tactile sensor composed of small magnets embedded in a thin layer of flexible rubber and placed above a matrix of magnetic Hall-effect sensor chips.
-Upon contact, the magnets are displaced, and the magnetic field sensed by the Hall-effect chips changes; the contact forces can be estimated from these variations in the magnetic field.
-The uSkin sensor can measure the full 3D force vector (i.e., both normal and shear contact forces) at each tactel, with a good spatial resolution (about 1.6 tactels for square cm), high sensitivity (minimum detectable force of 1gf), and high frequency ($>100$Hz, depending on the configuration).
-Different versions of the sensor are available to cover both flat and multi-curved surfaces, see Figure~\ref{fig:uskin} for an example.
+The uSkin sensor \citep{Tomo2016Modular} by Xela Robotics is a magnetic tactile sensor composed of small magnets embedded in a thin layer of flexible rubber placed above a matrix of magnetic Hall-effect sensor chips.
+Upon contact, the magnets are displaced, and the magnetic field sensed by the Hall-effect chips changes, from which the contact forces are estimated.
+The uSkin sensor can measure the full 3D force vector, that is, both normal and shear contact forces, at each tactel, with good spatial resolution (about 1.6 tactels per square cm), high sensitivity (minimum detectable force of 1gf), and high sampling frequency ($>100$Hz, depending on the configuration).
+Different versions of the sensor are available to cover both flat and multi-curved surfaces, see Fig.~\ref{fig:uskin} for an example.